buildspace/buildspace-projects/Solidity_And_Smart_Contracts/en/Section_1/Lesson_1_Get_Your_Local_Ethereum_Network_Running.md

 First you'll need to get node/npm.
 If you don't have it head over [here](https://hardhat.org/tutorial/setting-up-the-environment.html).

+*Note: if you are installing node on an M1 macOS machine you will need to install node version 15 or greater*

 Next, let's head to the terminal (Git Bash will not work).
 Go ahead and cd to the directory you want to work in.
 Once you're there run these commands:

 ```bash